mark-rushakoff/platform/query/docs/SPEC.md

 The key must always be a string.
 The value may be any other type, and need not be the same as other values within the object.

+#### Map types

+A _map type_ represents a set of unordered key and value pairs.
+Just like an _object type_ the key must always be a string, but the value may be any other type.
+A variable of type _map_ is immutable and cannot be accessed after it is declared.

 #### Function types

 A _function type_ represents a set of all functions with the same argument and result types.